seothemes/css-splitter/README.md

 wget https://raw.githubusercontent.com/seothemes/css-splitter/master/split.sh
 ```

+*Pro Tip* Before splitting a file you should convert CSS to **SCSS** either manually or using a tool such as http://css2sass.herokuapp.com/

 Run the following command, changing 'style.css' if necessary.
+The Terminal will prompt you to enter the system user password.

 ```shell
 sh split.sh style.css
 ```

-You may need to enter your system user password for the renaming to work.